SEARCHING FOR CHILDREN WITH SPECIAL NEEDS

 IF YOUR CHILD IS IN SCHOOL

 If your child is in school and you believe a disability may impair his/her educational performance, you will be provided further information so you can decide whether to formally refer your child for a special education evaluation.
-Contact your child’s teacher, building principal, or the Director of Special Services at 605-528-3217.
+Contact your child’s teacher, a building principal, or the Director of Special Services at 605-528-3217.